-That the Subcommittee:
+That the Committee:

-- 1. Receives the report.

-- 2. Notes the content of the report.
+- 1. Receives the report. - 2.
+Notes the content of the report.

-- 3. Agrees to recommend to the Regional Transport Committee the changes set out in section 7 of this report, as a result of consideration of submissions.
+- 3. Agrees to amend the draft Wairarapa Corridor Plan in accordance with the proposed changes set out in section 7 of this report, as recommended by the Hearings Subcommittee. - 4.
+Agrees to adopt the final Wairarapa Corridor Plan, as set out in Attachment 1.

-Report prepared by:

-Report approved by:
+Report prepared by: Report approved by: Report approved by: